shreyanshTechz/DigiCode/README.md

 ![45](https://user-images.githubusercontent.com/85357239/155869114-bf5edccb-dfce-405b-bb98-c3e341918295.jpg)

-Show Your Codeing Skill on this platform and competite with your peer groups.
+Show Your Coding Skill on this platform and competite with your peer groups.

 Digicode is a platform where regular contest is organised by students of NIT Jalandhar.